rogier-stegeman/SigmaEnigma/README.md

 ## Sequence_feature_start

-This module contains  1 important script : sequence_analysis.
-This script analysis sequences en classifies them using machine learning as either a sigma 70 containing sequence or a sequence without sigma 70.
-The machine learning algoritms used in this script are randomforestclassifier , knn and logistic regression.
+This module contains one important script: `sequence_analysis`.
+This script analysis sequences en classifies them using machine learning as either a Sigma70 containing sequence or a sequence without Sigma70.
+The machine learning algorithms used in this script are randomforestclassifier, knn and logistic regression.

 ## Neural Network